etwmc/SameLine/README.md

 # Run
-SameLine [all the files you are inputting]
-C/C++: All the C/C++ source files will generate a test_[filename] file, and a test.c/cpp.
+SameLine [all the files you are inputting] C/C++/Objective-C/Objective-C++: All the C/C++ source files will generate a test_[filename] file, and a test.c/cpp.
 Then, compile all the generated file using a compiler, and execute the binary.
 Javascript: Open test.html
+Swift: Similar to C/C++, with swiftc as the compiler

 #Sample output
 C/C++ [example/bootupTest.c]: